mu-editor/Mu-tate/README.md

 There is no default Makefile target right now.
 Try:

-make clean - reset the project and remove auto-generated assets. make docs - run sphinx to create project documentation. make python - check for and download the latest stand-alone Python.
+make ace - check for and download the latest version of Ace editor. make clean - reset the project and remove auto-generated assets. make docs - run sphinx to create project documentation. make python - check for and download the latest stand-alone Python.